liamhv31/Projects/Network-Discovery-Detection.md

   return "OTH";
 ...
 ```
 You can see on the line where I added `<----LOOK HERE`, that there is the same conn_state value.
-The condition for it to be returned looks to be related tp **TCP SYN**.
+The condition for it to be returned looks to be related to **TCP SYN**.
 If we look back at our logs in Elastic, we can actually see that the `network.protocol` value is also `tcp`.

 <img width="969" height="695" alt="image" src="https://github.com/user-attachments/assets/1f7ffbed-668a-4e50-a960-08bb6e0407b0" />